 Six Sigma - Control Phase

-The ultimate purpose in control is overall assurance that a high standard of quality is met.
-The customer's expectations depend on this, so control is inherently associated with quality.
+The ultimate purpose in control is the overall assurance that a high standard of quality is met.
+Customer's expectations depend on this, so control is inherently associated with quality.

-Quality is at the heart of the Six Sigma philosophy.
+Quality is at the heart of Six Sigma philosophy.
 Reducing defects has everything to do with striving for perfection.
 Whether we reach perfection or not, the effort defines our attitude toward quality itself.

 We need to devise a control feature to processes so that the majority of work is managed in a standardized manner.

 The development of a new process of any change to an existing process requires the development of procedures to control work flow.